cybergarage/round-cc/doc/round_overview.md

 - Distributed File Systems (GFS, HDFS, ...)
 - Distributed Database Systems (Dynamo, Cassandra, ...)

-About brief explanations to develop applications using Round, check or

 ## Design Principles

 Round is designed on the basis of the following principles.